What Surrey Fire and Rescue Service have done since April

-The plan has been assured by the National Fire Chiefs Council, reviewed by Her Majesty's Inspectorate for Constabulary and Fire and Rescue Services and assured by Brunel University.
+The Assurance Report on Surrey Fire and Rescue's Making Surrey Safer Transformation Strategy (PDF) has been assured by the National Fire Chiefs Council, reviewed by Her Majesty's Inspectorate for Constabulary and Fire and Rescue Services and assured by Brunel University.

 Will phase two of the Making Surrey Safer Plan changes be stopped?